 To determine if SDC applies, HMRC will look at:

 Compliance is therefore once again at the forefront of the changes and it is apparent that HMRC intend to observe a stringent enforcement policy.
-It is then more important than ever to ensure you are on the right payroll model for your circumstances.
-If you have questions regarding this, please email our customer care team on email@example.com or call us on 0161 929 6000 and we will be only too happy to assist.
-At PayStream compliance is at the heart of everything we do and so we are well prepared to handle the changes and are engaging fully with our contractors to ensure they are properly versed on their options.
+It is then more important than ever to ensure your contractors are on the right payroll model for their circumstances For more information on SDC please check out our guidelines here or email email@example.com.
+At PayStream compliance is at the heart of everything we do and so we are well prepared to handle the changes and are engaging fully with your contractors to ensure they are properly versed on their options.